 PRESENT DAY: In the past decade, hundreds of movies, TV series, and commercials have been filmed at the Port of Los Angeles in cooperation with FilmL.A.
 This compilation from Port of LA highlights a few of them… can you name them all?

-Click Here for some interesting Port of Los Angeles Facts & Figures.
+Click Here for Port of Los Angeles Facts & Figures.

 Check out our San Pedro Calendar for upcoming community events at the Port of Los Angeles.